pedro-merino/M5-MQTT-JSON/README.md

 # M5-MQTT-JSON

-Simple program to show MQTT data from multiple sources and set alarms
+Simple program for M5Stack to show MQTT data from multiple MQTT sources and set alarms.

+The interface is composed by multiple screens with data from different locations.

+Also, we can modify brightness.

+## Notes

+For special characters, i.e. 'ºC', I take them from [here](https://unicode-table.com/en/search/?q=degree)